-There are two primary beaches on the Sagami bay: Yuigamahama and Zaimokuza.
-Swimming and sunbathing here has been a loved pastime since the Meiji period (1868-1912).
-At close to one kilometer in length, there’s enough room along the shores for a large amount of people.
+There are two primary beaches on Sagami bay: Yuigamahama and Zaimokuza.
+Swimming and sunbathing here have been a loved pastime since the Meiji period (1868-1912).
+At close to one kilometer in length, there’s enough room along the shores for a large number of people.
 If you’d like, surfing and bodyboarding lessons can be had here.
-Throughout the official beach season from July to August a life guard watches the beach from 9:00 to 17:00.
+Throughout the official beach season from July to August a lifeguard watches the beach from 9:00 to 17:00.

 Getting to Kamakura is as easy as an hour-long train from Tokyo.
 Prices vary, but you’ll most likely spend less than 2,000 JPY getting there.
 Really there’s no excuse to miss this cultural and historical landmark in Eastern Japan.
 Whenever you have a long weekend, grab a train and explore the many hiking paths, temples, and beaches at home in Kamakura.